Extrusion

 To apply elastomer as insulation or sheathing to the conductor, the material is processed in an extruder.
 Hot extruders are used for this purpose, which usually consist of a motor, barrel, screw and extrusion head.

-In the first step, the plastic granulate is fed into the barrel via a hopper and continuously melted with the help of frictional energy.
-The screw, as it is called, conveys and compresses the molten mass, which is then shaped with constant pressure via the extrusion head and a suitable die.
+In the first step, the plastic granulate is introduced into the barrel via a hopper and continuously melted with the aid of frictional energy.
+The so-called screw conveys and compresses the molten mass, which is formed with constant pressure via the extrusion head and a suitable die.
 Pressure and processing temperature vary depending on the material used.

-Following extrusion, crosslinking must be carried out in the case of elastomers.
-This "upgrading" is what makes it possible to use the material in environmental conditions that it would otherwise not be able to withstand.
+Following extrusion, elastomers must undergo crosslinking.
+This "upgrade" is what makes it possible to use the material in environmental conditions that it would otherwise not be able to withstand.